 Several other brands like Franksmile and Your Smile Direct have run into financial difficulties recently, leaving many customers stranded halfway through their treatment.

-One brand that is well established and also offers fantastic customer care is Straight My Teeth.
+One brand that is well established and also offers top-notch customer care is Straight My Teeth.
 The fact that their aligner package costs just £999 is the icing on the cake!

 For this price, you get everything needed to complete your treatment, including an impression kit and one set of retainers.
 Read our detailed Straight My Teeth review to learn more, or click below to visit their website and check current offers: